mermaid-js/mermaid/docs/directives.md

 **Edit this Page** [![N|Solid](img/GitHub-Mark-32px.png)](https://github.com/mermaid-js/mermaid/blob/develop/docs/directives.md)

-## Directives were added in [Version 8.6.0](../getting-started/8.6.0_docs.md).
-Please Read it for more information.

 ## Directives
-With this version, directives are supported.
-Directives are divided in two sets, by priority. the first set, containing 'init' or 'initialize' directives take priority.
+Directives gives a diagram author the possibility to update the diagram configuration from the diagram text.
+Directives are divided in two sets by priority.
+The first set, containing 'init' or 'initialize' directives take priority.
 While the other set, containing all other kinds of directives are considered only after 'init' and the graph-type declared.

 #### Init